bet4a/d3wiki/SVG-Axes.md

 <a name="orient" href="#wiki-orient">#</a> axis.<b>orient</b>([<i>orientation</i>])

-Get or set the axis orientation.
+Get or set the position of the ticks and their labels in relation to the axis path.
+If instead you want to determine the position of the axis with respect to the plot, use the [[transform|http://www.w3.org/TR/SVG/coords.html#TransformAttribute]] attribute.
 If *orientation* is specified, sets the axis *orientation* and returns the axis.
 If *orientation* is not specified, returns the current orientation, which defaults to "bottom".
 Valid values are "top", "bottom", "left" and "right".
 For a vertical axis, specify "left" or "right"; for a horizontal axis, specify "top" or "bottom".

 <a name="ticks" href="#wiki-ticks">#</a> axis.<b>ticks</b>([<i>arguments…</i>])